Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Abstract

 \section{Abstract}

 Post-training with reinforcement learning (RL) typically optimizes a single scalar objective and ignores structure in how solutions are produced.
 We ask whether a scalar hint toward a canonical solver ordering, used only during RL post-training, improves performance even when fine-tuned on randomized solution sequences.
-On Sudoku, we train a Transformer with standard fine-tuning on randomized solving orders, then post-train it with Group Relative Policy Optimization (GRPO) with two rewards: cell accuracy and an ordering reward that increases when the model's emission order aligns with the solver order.
+On Zebra puzzles, we fine-tune a Transformer on randomized solution orders, then post-train it with Group Relative Policy Optimization (GRPO) using two rewards: a sparse task reward that is 1 only when the puzzle is fully solved, and an ordering reward that increases when the model's emission order aligns with the canonical solver order.
 To compare signals cleanly, we combine them via fixed mixtures and use a simple bootstrapped scaling to equalize component magnitudes at initialization.
-Mixed rewards generally outperform cell-only optimization---the best mixture yields substantially higher test accuracy than the fine-tuned-only model trained on random-order and approaches the fine-tuned-only model trained on solver-order sequences in accuracy.
-These results suggest that coarse ordering signals can steer RL post-training toward solver-order trajectories without modifying supervised data or architecture.\footnote{Code: \url{https://anonymous.4open.science/r/sudoku_wmw-FFB8/}}
+Mixed rewards generally outperform task-only optimization, suggesting that coarse ordering signals can steer RL post-training toward canonical trajectories without modifying supervised data or architecture.\footnote{Code: \url{https://github.com/prakharg55/Zebra-ICLR-WM}}